© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow in The Belt, 350m north east of Hill Barn is a scheduled monument protected by Historic England under reference 1019901.
 View the official record →

-Bowl barrow in The Belt is a Neolithic or Bronze Age burial mound located approximately 350 metres north east of Hill Barn in Wiltshire.
+Bowl barrow in The Belt is a Bronze Age burial mound situated approximately 350 metres north-east of Hill Barn in Wiltshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019901.

 Bowl barrow in The Belt, 350m north east of Hill Barn is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019901.